The Fastest Growing Programming Language in the World Is...

 Again though, learning any language related to data science is a smart career move.
 Study after study shows it’s something organizations are hungry for, and it’s lucrative as well: LinkedIn salary data shows the average data scientist in the United States earns $113,000 annually.

-Want to learn Python, the fastest growing programming language in the world?
-Watch our LinkedIn Learning course Python for Data Science Essential Training to get started!
+Looking to learn Python, the fastest growing programming language in the world?
+These LinkedIn Learning courses can help: